How to Build a Strong Password Policy for Your Organization?

 FAQs

-Why is a password policy important for an organization?
+Why is password policy essential to an organization?

 What should be included in a password complexity requirement?

-Passwords should be changed regularly, typically every 60 to 90 days.
-However, changes should be prompted immediately if a password is suspected to be compromised.
+Passwords must be changed regularly, probably every 60 to 90 days, but immediately if a password is suspected to be compromised.